Warne created magic but wouldn't say he is the greatest spinner: Gavaskar | Sports-Games

 - India

+Warne, since making his debut in 1992, played 145 Tests for Australia, picking up 708 wickets with his leg-spin.
+In his 194 ODI appearances, he snared 293 scalps.

-But when Gavaskar was asked if the Australian was the greatest spinner he has seen, the former India captain said he rated India's litany of spinners and former Sri Lanka bowler Muttiah Muralitharan higher than Warne. ''No, I wouldn't say that no. For me, the Indian spinners and Muttiah Muralitharan were cerianly better than Shane Warne,'' Gavaskar said on 'India Today'.
+But when Gavaskar was asked if the Australian was the greatest spinner he has seen, the former India captain said he rated India's spinners and former Sri Lanka bowler Muttiah Muralitharan higher than Warne. ''No, I wouldn't say that no. For me, the Indian spinners and Muttiah Muralitharan were certainly better than Shane Warne,'' Gavaskar said on 'India Today'.

 ''Because look at Shane Warne's record against India.
 It was pretty ordinary.
 In India, he got five wickets only once in Nagpur, and that too because Zaheer Khan swung wildly against him to give him a fifer.